jamesyoung0623/Learning-Human-Avatar-with-Neural-Radiance-Field-and-3D-Gaussian-Splatting/README.md

 # Getting Started

-This repository is tested on Ubuntu 22.04.4 with CUDA 11.7.
+This repository is tested on Ubuntu 22.04.4 with RTX A6000 and CUDA 11.7.
 Run the following commands to create a conda environment and install the required packages.
 ```
 conda create -n hugs python=3.8 -y